ptarmiganlabs/butler-sos-docs/content/en/docs/getting_started/setup/credentials/_index.md

 {{% alert title="Optional" color="primary" %}}
 These settings are optional.

-If you don't do not use any third party services with Butler SOS you can leave the default values in this section.
+If you do not use any third party services with Butler SOS you can leave the default values in this section.
 {{% /alert %}}

 ## What's this?